 YOUR RIGHT TO COMPENSATION FOR DELAYS

-When delays, cancellations or poor service - that are within the control of the train company or rail service company - occur you are entitled to compensation.
-This is set out in the train company's Passenger Charter.
+When delays, cancellations or poor service occur you are entitled to compensation, as long as the problems are within the control of the train company or rail service company.
+This is set out in the train company's Passenger's Charter.
 Each train company determines the level of compensation it pays, but the minimum amount for a delay of more than 60 minutes is set out below:

 |single ticket or return ticket with delay on both the outward and return trip||50% of the price paid|

-You can ask for money compensation or for compensation to be paid in rail vouchers.
+You can ask for money compensation, which may be paid by cheque, bank transfer or credit card, or for compensation to be paid in rail vouchers.

-All train companies must have a Passenger Charter that sets out what their commitments are to their passengers.
-Train companies may give you additional rights to those you are entitled to expect under the National Rail Conditions of Carriage.
+All train companies must have a Passenger's Charter that sets out what their commitments are to their passengers.
+Train companies may give you additional rights to those you are entitled to expect under the National Rail Conditions of Travel.
 You can find a list of the train companies on the National Rail Enquiries website.

-Most train companies operate a 'delay repay' scheme and details can be found in their Passenger Charter.
-Some companies will pay compensation for delays over 30 minutes at a level that is higher than the minimum required under the National Rail Conditions of Carriage regardless of the cause of the delay.
-Some companies will only pay compensation if the delay was within their control.
-However, you should note the ruling in the EU court case mentioned above.
+Most train companies operate a 'delay repay' scheme and details can be found in their Passenger's Charter.
+Some companies will pay compensation for delays over 30 minutes at a level that is higher than the minimum required under the National Rail Conditions of Travel regardless of the cause of the delay.

 Some train companies operate a 'seat reservation compensation' scheme.
-If you reserve a seat and it is not available and an alternative seat cannot be found on the train then you may be able to claim compensation in accordance with the relevant train company's Passenger Charter.
+If you reserve a seat and it is not available and an alternative seat cannot be found on the train then you may be able to claim compensation in accordance with the Passenger's Charter.
 Where possible, ensure your ticket and seat reservation slip are endorsed by the train guard as proof.

 What to do if you have a complaint:

-If you have reached deadlock with the train company and your complaint has not been resolved you can contact the Citizens Advice Consumer Service, as well as:
+If you have reached deadlock with the train company and your complaint has not been resolved you can contact the Citizens Advice consumer service; you can also contact:

 Office of Rail and Road